-If you have questions around employee mental health and wellbeing during lockdown and want to learn more, make sure to watch our recent webinar with inspirational speaker Nick Elston.
-Watch the webinar on demand: Webinar recording
+If you have questions around employee mental health and wellbeing during lockdown and want to learn more, make sure to watch our webinar on supporting staff mental health and wellbeing during lockdown with inspirational speaker Nick Elston.

 Lockdown has been a tricky time for us all – and there is a lot of concern nationally around how it will impact on our mental health.

 It’s already known that stress and mental health issues are a leading cause of absence for UK employees.
 In 2019, the CIPD found that mental illness and stress were two of the most common reasons for long-term absence.
 Employee absences have a knock-on effect on productivity, meaning that mental health management has become a priority for many organisations.

 So, how can businesses support their employees’ mental health during the critical time of lockdown?
 Here’s our guide on how to help everyone weather the storm and ensure the organisation stays as productive as possible during this time.

 Accept that productivity will likely take a hit